Reflections (The Supremes song)

-"Reflections" is a 1967 song recorded by American Pop music group The Supremes for the Motown label.
+"Reflections" is a 1967 song recorded by the American R&B music group The Supremes for the Motown label.
 The single release was the first Supremes record credited to "Diana Ross and the Supremes", and the song was one of the last Motown hits to be written and produced by Holland–Dozier–Holland before they left the label.
 It was also one of the last singles to feature Florence Ballard before her dismissal in mid-1967.

 It peaked at the #2 position on the United States' Billboard Hot 100 pop singles chart as well as the #5 slot on the UK Singles Chart in September 1967.

 Background

 This single, released at the height of the Summer of Love and long, hot summer of 1967 and the Vietnam War, was the first Supremes' release to delve into psychedelic pop; Holland–Dozier–Holland's production of the song, influenced by the psychedelic rock sounds of bands such as the Beatles and the Beach Boys, represented the beginning of a shift in Motown's sound towards psychedelia.
 Although it is sometimes cited as one of the first mainstream pop recordings to feature a Moog synthesizer, the electronic sounds on the track were generated with a test oscillator treated with tape echo.
 Motown did, however, eventually purchase a Moog III synthesizer in December 1967.